-A tagline of “Chocolate that Won’t Weigh You Down” - they removed all the sugar and instead opted to use natural sugar substitutes allulose and monk fruit - making their chocolate bars keto & diabetic friendly as both sweeteners have none or a negligible increase to blood sugar.
-The recipe additionally has no artificial ingredients or sugar alcohols!
+A tagline of “Zero Sugar, Infinite Flavor” - they removed all the sugar and instead opted to use natural sugar substitutes allulose and monk fruit - making their chocolate bars keto & diabetic friendly as both sweeteners have none or a negligible increase to blood sugar.

 Furthermore, the Nebula Chocolate Bites recipe uses no artificial ingredients or sugar alcohols and are dairy free, making them a perfect treat for those who are lactose intolerant or /vegetarian!